meistens/Basic-component-page/order-summary-component-main/README.md

 This exercise was a challenge to me (sounds silly, I know), probably due to me stuck in "tutorial hell", being sturbbon on using Grid instead of Fexbox for the layout or both.

+Forgot to add, discovered LT Browser and it has been a great experience.
+Though it is not the ideal way for coding production-wise as I cannot fully test (or never... still dyor on it though) for crossbrowser functionality, though it helped me discover a bug Chrome conviently "hid", it is way better in helping me give a clear visual on how it would look like on others instead of basing the design off the potato laptop I'm managing which, after checking, looks horrible.

+Ah well, better days ahead, hopefully.

 Bottomine, did some refresher and figured it out, using implict Grid to solve the layout issue.

 ### Continued development